Menu

 LAKE OWEN and other high quality lakes in our area have protection from wake enhanced activity.
 The towns of Drummond, Cable, Round Lake and Hayward have already passed ordinances that restrict it.
 For a copy of the Lake Owen related ordinance click here.

-NEXT STEPS: Spider Lake Town Board of Supervisors will review, deliberate and manage next steps.
+NEXT STEPS: Spider Lake Town Board of Supervisors will review, deliberate and vote on Ordinance 2025-1.
+After overwhelming support for restrictions at the 10/2/25 Public Hearing, it will likely be approved by the board.
 To stay current subscribe to Town updates here.

 See how wake surfing affects lakes: Video here.